 My association with Brookfield School goes back to its beginnings in 1991.
 I taught History and Politics at the school until 2005, as well as assuming a number of pastoral roles and latterly driving the school’s successful sports college bid.
 I left to pursue a career managing PE and sport across a cluster of schools, but during this time maintained my association with the school as my children started attending – two lads who have now left and a daughter who is in Year 10.

 Whilst at Brookfield I was a teacher governor for 8 years, a role I enjoyed, and therefore keen to get involved as a governor again when I had some more time in my life.
 I applied to be a parent governor in 2019, and was elected Chair in 2020.
-I am Link Governor for safeguarding and work closely with all other Link Governors, especially for SEND and Post-16.
+I am Link Governor for Post-16 and work closely with all other Link Governors.

 I am committed to ensuring that Brookfield is a thriving school that enriches the lives of all its young people: a school where all children are given the opportunity to achieve their full potential both academically and personally.
 When they leave, Brookfield will have done all it can to help every child maximise their life chances.

 I have been a Community Governor at Brookfield since September 2019.

 I am the Vice-Chair of the Governing body, Chair of the Finance Committee and support the school with my experience in HR, Finance and H&S that have been gained working in senior roles within Logistics and Distribution.